cvmfs/doc-cvmfs/cpt-repo.rst

 repository and afterwards create all the infrastructure for the new CernVM-FS repository.
-Additionally it will create a reasonable default configuration and generate a new release manager certificate and software signing key.
-The public key in ``/etc/cvmfs/keys/my.repo.name.pub`` needs to be distributed to all client machines.
+Additionally it will create a reasonable default configuration and generate a new release manager certificate and by default a new master key and corresponding public key (see more about that in the next section).

 The ``cvmfs_server`` utility will use ``/srv/cvmfs`` as storage location by default.
 In case a separate hard disk should be used, a partition can